-Church of St. Giles was founded in the first half of the 13th century by the foundation of the bishop of Kraków, Iwo Odrowąż, allegedly on the site of the church from the 11th century.
-In 1591 the building was refurbished.
-The western facade was then rebuilt and the western matroneum was dismantled.
-In the 17th or 18th centuries new openings in the western façade were added and a porch was erected.
-In 1738, the roof and vaults condition of the temple was described as very bad.
-In 1803, church was restaurated and among others, buttress and windows were built.
-In 1887 the interior of the nave was whitewashed and covered with a wooden ceiling.
-In the years 1945-1946 a new vault in chancel was erected, fragments of the romanesque stonework and early modern polychrome were unveiled.
-In the years 1952-1954 another renovation was made.
-In 2010-2012, restoration and construction works were carried out at the church.
-The roof has been replaced, aesthetics of the façades were improved and the romanesque window was restored.
+Church of St. Giles was built in the second quarter of the 13th century, funded by the Bishop of Kraków, Iwon Odrowąż, allegedly on the site of a church from the 11th century.
+In 1591, a thorough renovation of the building was completed, in which the western facade was rebuilt and the western gallery was pulled down.
+In the 17th or 18th century, new windows were pierced in the west facade and a porch was added.
+Despite the construction works carried out in 1738, the condition of the roof and vaults of the church was described as very bad.
+In 1803, the building was thoroughly renovated, in 1887 the interior of the nave was whitened and covered with a new ceiling, and in the years 1945-1946 the chancel was re-vaulted.
+In the years 1952-1954, another renovation of the building was carried out, repeated in the period 2010-2012, when general restoration works were carried out at the church.
+At that time, the roof was replaced, the aesthetics of the facades were improved and the Romanesque window was recreated.

-The church in the early modern era, unfortunately, did not avoid many interventions with the original medieval walls, the largest of which was the complete rebuilding of the west facade, adding the sacristy and southern porch, and piercing new and transforming the original windows.
-Among the original architectural details, a fragment of a braided frieze is visible in the southern wall of the chancel, and a late-Gothic portal in the southern porch.
-In the nave and presbytery, one can see the remains of Romanesque window openings and stonework.
-Among the former furnishings, the church now features a Gothic bas-relief from the 16th century, a Renaissance triptych from around 1540 and a Romanesque baptismal font.
+The church has been preserved in good condition to this day, but unfortunately, in the early modern era, it did not avoid many interference with the original medieval walls, the greatest of which was the complete rebuilding of the west facade, adding the sacristy, porch and southern buttress, and transforming the original windows.
+Among the original architectural details, a fragment of a braided frieze is visible in the southern wall of the chancel, and a late Gothic portal in the southern porch.
+In addition, the original is the chancel arcade and the niche in the southern wall of the chancel, while the chancel vault is from 1946.
+The original window openings remained in the northern walls of the nave and chancel, and in the southern wall of the nave (at the south-western corner).
+Among the former furnishings, the church now features a Gothic bas-relief from the 16th century, a triptych from around 1540 and a Romanesque baptismal font.

 Sztuka polska przedromańska i romańska do schyłku XIII wieku, red.
 M. Walicki, Warszawa 1971.